 You may ask, is an IAS officer worth all this expense?
 The answer lies in the nature of the job.
 Apart from official work hours, a civil servant is expected to be ready for action anytime in case of emergencies.
 He/she has to travel and engage in actual field inquiries and work.
 So, the official vehicle is needed.
 Perhaps no other work entails traveling at unexpected hours and days.
 Talking about the phone bills being paid by the government, one should know that a huge majority of the calls that come to an IAS officer would be official.

 Being a civil servant is a round-the-clock job.
 There can be a lot of pressure and it is important to lead a reasonably comfortable life.
 An IAS officer may not be able to take a vacation for years because of his/her hectic schedule.
 Also, when compared to the private sector, the monthly take-home salary of civil servants at any level seems less.
 The civil services is an important job in the country and the officers are all qualified people who have worked really hard to crack what is deemed the toughest exam in the country.
-Considering all the above facts, it seems justified to give all the perks and allowances to IAS officers.
+Considering all the above facts, it seems that the above-mentioned allowances and perks are justified payment of an IAS officer.